 As with any other criminal charge, if you are charged with DUI or OWI, you are presumed innocent until proven guilty.
 If guilt is established (usually through your own plea or after a jury trial), the penalty in Michigan depends on the exact charge, as well as on any aggravating circumstances (such as the presence of an open bottle of liquor in the car) and whether you cooperated with the police.
 You can refer to our Michigan DUI guide for more information.

 This guide serves to educate individuals regarding what to expect from a drunk driving offense.
 However, this is not a substitute for professional legal advice.
 If you are facing DUI charges for the first time, it is absolutely essential that you reach out to an experienced criminal defense attorney specializing in drunk driving charges.
 This can mean the difference between life altering legal consequences and being able to learn from your mistakes and carry on with your life with better choices.

 In Michigan, first-offense DUI or OWI is classified as a misdemeanor, and punishable by up to 93 days in jail.
 That jail time may be increased under certain circumstances.
 For example, Michigan mandates more severe punishments for DUI or OWI offenders whose blood alcohol concentration (BAC) at the time of arrest was at least 0.17%, which is more than twice the legal limit; i.e., level needed for an ordinary OWI (0.08%).

-Michigan does not technically require mandatory jail sentences for your first offense, but some judges do impose a jail sentence to all first offenders – it depends on your judge.
+Michigan does not technically require mandatory jail sentences for your first offense, but some judges do impose a jail sentence to all first offenders, particularly those in Oakland County.
 Subsequent offenses often result in jail sentences of several months to a year or more, again depending on the circumstances surrounding your arrest and which judge is imposing the sentence.

 How Large of a Fine Will You have to Pay?